 I imagined one day all the synagogues in the world being closed on the Sabbath allowing those who went there to experience this deeper rest that I had discovered.
 I wrote a 4 page mini essay on why I felt the synagogues should be closed on the Sabbath to encourage this deeper rest experience.

-And then, Covid arrived and almost overnight ~ perhaps for the first time in thousands of years, all the synagogues in the world were closed on the Sabbath.
+And then, Covid arrived and almost overnight ~ perhaps for the first time ever, all the synagogues in the world were closed on the Sabbath.

-Through this experience I came to discover how rest is one of the most important aspects for healing to occur.
-In fact, many of the healing modalities ~ bodywork, sauna/cold plunge, float tanks, etc. allow a person to drop into a deeper, restful space where healing and restoration are more likely to occur.
+Through this experience I came to discover how rest is one of the most important aspects for healing.
+In fact, many of the healing modalities ~ bodywork, sauna/cold plunge, float tanks, etc. allow a person to drop into a deeper, restful space allowing healing and restoration to occur.

-I will often encourage people to take one day a week to experience this deeper rest which also allows one to reflect on how they are spending their time during the week, giving them more energy for however busy their life may be the other six days of the week.
+I often encourage people to take one day a week to experience this deeper rest which also allows one to reflect on how they are spending their time during the week.

 Rest in Peace while you are still alive.